Grace Klein-MacPhee Student Travel Grants for LFC 2020

-Grants to support student travel to participate to the 43rd Annual Larval Fish Conference in Palma, Mallorca, Spain, are available.
+Grants to support student travel to participate to the 44th Annual Larval Fish Conference in Mystic, CT, USA, are available.
 Previous travel grants have ranged between 300 and 600 USD per student, with higher amounts being given to students requiring transcontinental or long-distance travel.
-The application deadline for student travel grants for the LFC 2019 has been extended to 15 February 2019 (corresponding to the extended abstract submission deadline).
+The application deadline for student travel grants for the LFC 2020 has been set to 15 March 2020 (corresponding to the abstract submission deadline).
 All undergraduate and graduate students who are current members (full or affiliate) of the AFS-Early Life History Section (ELHS) are eligible to apply.
 The application materials must include the following:

 2) Brief (3 pages maximum), current CV